kcaran/redmine-theme-flat/README.md

 ## Make it yours

-The theme is made with Sass & Compass so changing colors etc. should be very easy, Colors are defined in the top of /sass/application.scss
+The theme is made with Sass so changing colors etc. should be very easy, Colors are defined in the top of /sass/application.scss

 ## License